 Conclusions

 The conclusions are simple.
 Vandalising a rock art site is (in many countries) a criminal act.
-Therefore, always respect every rock art site, always realising that they are Sacred Sites that are deeply cemented in ritually charged, spiritual landscapes.
+Therefore, always respect every rock art site, and always realise that they are Sacred Sites that are deeply cemented in ritually charged, spiritual landscapes.
 Therefore, never touch rock art panels in any way or damage the site in any way.
 Always respect the sacredness and the integrity of a rock art site and the cultural landscape it is placed in.
-Moreover, never publish intentionally falsified illustrations of rock art images and/or incorrect textual information based on whatever graphical falsification.
+Moreover, never publish (whether on purpose or unintentionally) incorrect illustrations of rock art images and/or misleading textual information that is based on an illustration, whether correct or incorrect.
 Acting responsibly in the field and being trustworthy in the office or at home is simply a matter of integrity.
-If damaging a rock art panel or a rock art site is a criminal act (it should be in every case), then also wilful publishing false information should also be regarded as immoral and unlawful (and in many countries it indeed is unlawful, however, also in the USA?).
+If damaging a rock art panel or a rock art site is a criminal act, then – in general – also knowingly publishing incorrect information should be regarded as unethical and unlawful.
+In those cases the publication of incorrect material will damage the reputation of the publishing author (s).

-It now proves that two academic scientists – Prof. Beth Koontz Scaffidi and Prof. Tifiny Tung – do not show any responsibility or integrity, as they are not willing to admit that they falsified “photos” that have been published in a respected (?) scientific journal.
-Why the (?)?
-People must realise that only people can be respected, not the journals or publications.
-Therefore, I was flabbergasted to see that ultimately the editor of the journal – Prof. Dr. Trudy Turner – and at least two official institutions in the USA actually did not do anything to rectify this fraud in the correct way.
+It seems that Prof. Scaffidi and Prof. Tung are not willing to admit (after being alerted by me in 2020) that the illustrations (and their conclusions regarding Majes rock art) they published in a scientific journal are incorrect.
+People should realise that only people can be respected; not the journals or publications.
+Therefore, I was disappointed to see that also the Editor of the journal – Prof. Trudy Turner – actually did not do anything to rectify this instance of published incorrect information.

-Finally, an – yet undiscussed – form of vandalism at rock art sites is to use the rock art images as shooting targets.
-Of course this is also a most disgusting way to act at a Scared Site.
+Finally, a – hitherto undiscussed – form of vandalism at rock art sites is to use the rock art panels as shooting targets.
+Of course this is also a most shocking way to act at a Sacred Site.
 Therefore, do not shoot at rock art.
 But I also would like to add: do not shoot the messenger, as yet this happens too often as well, mainly by ignoring and boycotting the messenger (or even worse!).
 Publicly acknowledging that somebody is right, is also a form of integrity!
-Knowing that “some” people do not like my actions in this respect (and some criticise me, while others disagree with me [only?] because of the tone [?] that I use), I still hope that my paper is appreciated and accepted as an SOS, also as a caveat for anybody who intends manipulating (graphical) material to be published and/or for anyone who chooses to publish misleading information.
+Knowing that “some” people do not like my (exposing/alerting) publications (some criticise me or even ditch me, while others disagree with me because of the tone and words that I use [which is still freedom of speech]), I still hope that my papers are appreciated and accepted as an SOS, but also as a caveat for anybody who intends manipulating (graphical) material to be published and/or for anyone who intends or chooses to publish demonstrably misleading information.

 *